Data visualization with Matplotlib

 One day you may want to write functions which wrap around Matplotlib function calls and then you can send Figure and Axes into these functions and there is less risk that adjusting figures changes settings also for unrelated figures created in other functions.

 When using the pyplot interface, settings are modified for the entire matplotlib.pyplot package.
-The latter is acceptable for linear scripts but may yield surprising results when introducing functions to enhance/abstract Matplotlib calls.
+The latter is acceptable for simple scripts but may yield surprising results when introducing functions to enhance/abstract Matplotlib calls.

 Styling and customizing plots

-• No manual post-processing.
-This will bite you when you need to regenerate 50 figures one day before submission deadline or regenerate a set of figures after the person who created them left the group.
+• Try to minimize manual post-processing.
+This might bite you when you need to regenerate 50 figures one day before submission deadline or regenerate a set of figures after the person who created them left the group.

 • Matplotlib and also all the other libraries allow to customize almost every aspect of a plot.